 NOTE: These symptoms may be attributed to a number of conditions other than cancer.
 It is important to consult with a medical professional for an accurate diagnosis.

-At Cancer Treatment Centers of America ® (CTCA), our goal is to help treat lip cancer in the least invasive, most effective way possible.
+Our goal is to help treat lip cancer in the least invasive, most effective way possible.
 We’ll develop your individual lip cancer treatment plan based on the size, location and stage of lip cancer.

 Surgery is often the first treatment option for lip cancer that has been detected at an early stage.
 Surgery can also be part of a treatment program for advanced-stage cancer.
 Radiation therapy, chemotherapy, and targeted drug therapy are also potential treatment options for patients with lip cancer.
 A combination of these therapies can be used.